 Here are the highlights of our best (and a few worst) family travel experiences of 2019.

 By far our favorite beach of the year was Koki Beach.
 It’s on the island of Maui just south of Hana.
 The sand is soft, the waves are just the right size for the kids to play, and there are lots of trees for shade and to hang a hammock.
-Not only that, in the two days that we spent hanging out on Koki beach we had it all to ourselves most of the time.
+In the two days we spent hanging out on Koki beach, we had it all to ourselves most of the time.